Σημείωση: To αυθεντικό είναι νεώτερο από την παρούσα μετάφραση.

 Debian is developed through distributed development all around the world.
 Therefore e-mail is a preferred way to discuss various items.
 Much of the conversation between Debian developers and users is managed through several mailing lists.

-For more general Debian support that is not specifically related to hamradio software usage, you can use the Debian user mailing list.
+For general Debian support, you can use the Debian user mailing list.

 For user support in other languages, please check the mailing lists index for users.